The top places to see animals up close in Champaign-Urbana and surrounding communities

 Open seasonally in the fall through Christmas, this unique family-owned attraction includes a herd of Alaskan reindeer you can get up close and personal with.
 FREE.
 (Reindeer tours and other activities have a cost).

-Opening in July and varying hours/attractions through Christmas Eve, you can almost always see goats, chickens and more at the Orchard.
-Enjoy the kittens during the warmer months, too.
+The orchard, open July 20 through Christmas Eve, features goats, chickens and more.
+Enjoy the kittens during the warmer months.
 FREE.
 (Attractions, like pony rides during the fall, have a cost.)